c4arl0s/7RewritingHistory/README.md

 XXXXXXX Add red page
 ```

-To achieve this, we can use the same interactive rebasing method covered in the previous module, only this time we will actually create commits in the middle of the rebasing procedure.
+**To achieve this, we can use the same interactive rebasing method covered in the previous module, only this time we will actually create commits in the middle of the rebasing procedure**.

 ```console
 git rebase -i master